-Michael Weissman is an American technology and music executive and the CEO of SoundCloud.
+Michael Weissman is an American technology and music executive and the former CEO of SoundCloud.

-Since being named Chief Executive of the company, Weissman has led initiatives at SoundCloud including “Fan-Powered Royalties” – a payment system which sees royalties distributed to independent artists on the basis of what each individual SoundCloud user/subscriber has played, rather than via the “one big pot” model adopted by the likes of Spotify and Apple Music.
+As Chief Executive of the company, Weissman led initiatives at SoundCloud including “Fan-Powered Royalties” – a payment system which sees royalties distributed to independent artists on the basis of what each individual SoundCloud user/subscriber has played, rather than via the “one big pot” model adopted by the likes of Spotify and Apple Music.

 Michael Weissman: career to date